 Although it’s not ideal, an email address works.
 Passwork’s lack of self-help resources is inexcusable, though.
 The Cloud and Self-Hosted versions are provided a six-topic FAQ each, with no more than a paragraph dedicated to each question.
 It’s more marketing copy than anything else.
 The brief FAQs won’t solve many issues.

 In a business context, self-help resources are everything.
 User manuals for new employees, webinars for getting set up and hands-on training are the norm for Passwork’s competitors.
 Although there are many other aspects of the service we like, its support is severely lacking.

 Passwork gets a lot right, offering an accessible interface and useful features for businesses.
 However, it misses in a lot of areas, too.
 The price is too high for large businesses and the support is mediocre, to say the least.
 That, combined with a lack of multi-factor authentication options, makes Passwork a decent password manager, though far from the best.

 What do you think of Passwork?
 Are you going to give the seven-day free trial a shot?
 Let us know in the comments below and, as always, thanks for reading.

 - Passwork is a business password manager that offers cloud and self-hosted password management.
 It supports anywhere between one to 100 users, with support for user counts beyond 100 through a direct quote.

 - Passwork combines a zero-knowledge model and AES-256 encryption, making it secure.
-Instead of locking everything behind a single master password, Passwork generates keys for your individual vaults.
+Instead of locking everything behind a single master password, Passwork generates keys for your vaults.
 Those keys are then encrypted using your master password.